 How to Become an EMT or Paramedic

-How to become a paramedic Many people want a career where they can provide for others and care for their community.
+Many people want a career where they can provide for others and care for their community.
 The field of emergency medical services (EMS) offers a few ways to do that without requiring over a decade of medical school courses and exams.

 This guide explains how to become an emergency medical technician (EMT) or paramedic so you can decide which career is best for you.
 You’re about to discover how to apply your skills in the best ways possible while beginning a fulfilling career.